Parodies & Lyrics Updates

 Little shelters from taxes

-Mitt Romney has quite a few of them,
+South Dakota has a lot of them,

 But they don’t make little shelters